Skip to content

 Section titled “Reverse Proxy / Zero Trust (Cloudflare Access, Zscaler, Tailscale)”

 Zero Trust architectures authenticate every request.
-IDToken integrates as an external IdP via OIDC:
+IDToken Seal integrates as an external IdP via OIDC:

-1. Configure your Zero Trust provider to use IDToken as an OIDC identity source
+1. Configure your Zero Trust provider to use IDToken Seal as an OIDC identity source

-2. The provider redirects unauthenticated users to IDToken’s authorization endpoint
+2. The provider redirects unauthenticated users to IDToken Seal’s authorization endpoint

 3. After X.1280 authentication, the user is redirected back with an ID token